Police culture is an example of an occupational culture

 study of reforming police/minorities relations in Australia.

-A social constructionist account of police culture and
+A social constructionist account of

-analysis in a UK police force
+A repertory grid analysis in a UK police force

 Dick P. Jankowicz D. - Source: Policing: An International Journal of Police Strategies and